pedronobrejp/Python-for-meteorological-purposes/README.md

 # Python-for-meteorological-purposes

-Repository for meteorological data analysis.
+Repository for meteorological data analysis using Python.

 # About the scripts